haiiiiiyun/haiiiiiyun.github.io/_drafts/thingsboard-docs.md

 Install from source: https://thingsboard.io/docs/user-guide/contribution/how-to-contribute/

-1. Compile with mvn first, which will create, then import it into IDE as maven
+1. Compile with mvn first, which will create bu, then import it into IDE as maven

 ```bash